PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 `````````````
 .. todo::

-Why tracker doesn't count cartAmount by itself?
+Why Tracker doesn't count cartAmount by itself?
 Why user must do this?

 To update user cart (when user adds new product or removes them from cart) use ``trackEcommerceCartUpdate`` function::